PurnaChandraPanda/telemetry-core-bot/README.md

     node --version
     ```

+### Create application insights resource

+- make a note of instrumentation key
+- for powerbi portion, necessary key details need be generated as [here](https://microsoft.github.io/botframework-solutions/reference/analytics/powerbi/)

+### Create a Bot Channels Registration

+- create bot channels registration
+- make a note of appid/ password
+- update the bot channels registration with correct appinsights key value

 ### Create a LUIS Application to enable language understanding

 - LUIS language model setup, training, and application configuration steps can be found [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0).
 - For this project, the json definition for luis app is kept [here](./cognitiveModels/FlightBooking.json).
 - Make sure to create a luis app, and name it as `FlightBooking`, and import the definition as in said JSON file.
+- Basically, the JSON file have two major intents `GetWeather` and `BookFlight`.
+- The `GetWeather` intent would be utilized to make a further qna maker service call.
+- The `BookFlight` intent would be utilized to just for intent understanding in the flight booking flow.

+### Create a qna maker service application

+- name the kb as `weatherkb`
+- make sure earlier created application insights is configured for qna maker service app

 # To run the bot